3 steps to fast track your way to "financial freedom"

 Ask a handful of Kiwis and you might hear them say:

-• Not being forced into a job they hate, just so they can pay the bills.
+• Don't be forced into a job you hate, just so you can pay the bills.

-• Not having to worry about a roof over their head, repaying loans, or paying basic bills like visiting the dentist.
+• Don't worry about a roof over your head, repaying loans, or paying basic bills like visiting the dentist.

-• Having savings or investments so they have flexibility to stop work, or go on a long holiday.
+• Do have savings or investments so you have flexibility to stop work, or go on a long holiday.

 So...what does financial freedom look and feel like to you?